Secrets in the Walls: Plot

-Lizzie is the same age as Greta was when she died, so Greta uses her powers to trade places with Lizzie by means of a necklace that belonged to her when she was alive.
-Molly sees right through Greta, knowing that she isn't Lizzie, but no one else believes her.
+Lizzie is a year younger than Greta was when she died, so Greta uses her powers to trade places with Lizzie after putting a necklace on Lizzie that belonged to Greta when she was alive.
+Molly sees right through Greta, knowing that she isn't Lizzie, but doesn't get a chance to tell anyone.
 Meanwhile, Rachel's friend, who is skilled at dealing with spirits, has come to try to get rid of Greta's presence, not knowing that her spirit and Lizzie's have switched places.
 She almost banishes Lizzie's spirit to the afterlife when Molly enters, disturbing the ritual, and explains to Rachel and her friend what is really going on.
 Rachel plays along the next day, acting as if she doesn't know Lizzie's body is inhabited by Greta, and lures her back to the house.
 While on the large staircase, she confronts Greta, asking if she knows why she named her daughter Lizzie, something the real Lizzie would know in an instant.
 Greta has no idea, and the two begin to fight.
 Rachel has Lizzie/Greta pinned, hanging over the banister of the stairs, and starts calling Lizzie to fight Greta off and take back her body.
 With a surge of strength, Greta tries to fight Rachel off one last time.
 Lizzie is finally able to get back in her body and she says "Mom?", but then she falls off the edge of the stairs.
 When she hits the ground, she is severely injured.
 After several minutes, Lizzie regains consciousness with the words, "You named me Elizabeth because she was strong" referring to Elizabeth in Pride and Prejudice, Rachel's favorite book.